 If a review is to contribute to improved policies, then the way in which it is carried out is important.
-There are a number of issues to be resolved in the implementation of the review of national wildlife trade policies.
-They include overall responsibility; participation; preparation of review documents; process and timetable.
+The lessons of the UNEP Integrated Assessment of Trade-Related Policies can be applied to the specific issues that will arise in implementing the review.
+These specific issues include overall responsibility; participation; preparation of review documents; process and timetable, and publication.